Photo: NASA/Landsat, Coastal Color

-The largest city on the South Island and the second largest city in New Zealand, Christchurch has a population of about 367,000.
+Located on the South Island of New Zealand (Aotearoa), Christchurch (Ōtautahi) has a population of about 381,000.
 It is located in Canterbury.

 Christchurch is sited on the Canterbury Plains between the Southern Alps and the Pacific Ocean.
 The city occupies flood plain, sand dunes, wetlands, tidal estuary and part of a volcanic crater rim known as the Port Hills.
 Vegetation patterns change according to soil type and local climate creating a wide variety of ecosystems within the city.

 Christchurch is known as the Garden City and is justifiably proud of its green areas.
 Urban areas contain 15% of the city’s public open space with the 161-hectare Hagley Park and the 30-hectare Botanic Gardens established on the edge of the park in 1856.
 Hagley Park is one of the largest city parks in the world.
 Created in the 1850s, the park includes rugby and cricket pitches, tennis courts and jogging tracks.
 The park’s two lakes are popular with model boat enthusiasts.
 There is punting on the tree-lined Avon River.

 Another important area in the city and located in the midst of housing is the Travis Wetlands, the largest (116-hectares) remaining freshwater swamp in the region, The wetlands as a nature heritage park are unique in New Zealand and contain a number of species now rare on the Canterbury Plains.
 An estimated 650 to 800 different insect species live in Travis Wetlands.
 Of the 467 recorded in one study, 87% were found naturally only in New Zealand.
 These include weta, moths, flies, beetles and a flightless crane fly endemic to Christchurch.

 There is strong community support for the Council’s extensive native planting schemes and some 250,000 local native plants go into Council parks each year.